Groundwater quality and management

 - ESR’s groundwater remediation research programme and work with experimental woodchip denitrification walls is gaining international attention.
 Our work was presented online at the AGU (Advancing Earth and Space Science) conference in New Orleans, USA in December 2021.

 Groundwater scientists working together

-ESR, along with groundwater scientists at GNS Science(external link), Aqualinc(external link) and Lincoln Agritech(external link) are working together, building on each other’s strengths, to improve the understanding and quality of groundwater research.
+ESR, along with groundwater scientists at GNS Science(external link), Aqualinc(external link) and Lincoln Agritech(external link) also work together, building on each other’s strengths, to improve the understanding and quality of groundwater research.
 We call this the Groundwater Science and Research Alliance Aotearoa.

-Read about the work of each of these organisations in GroundsWell, the newsletter about groundwater science in New Zealand:
+You can read about the some of the work these organisations carry out in GroundsWell, the newsletter about groundwater science in New Zealand: